jacknpoe/todos_juros/README.md

 ENGLISH
 =======
-This repository is about coding, in multiple languages, the same solution in financial mathematics.
+This repository is about coding, in multiple dialects, the same solution in financial mathematics.
 To find the interest based on the increase, dates and weights of the installments.
 I use the Bisection Method of Numerical Calculus to solve it.
-The idea is that each version adheres to the culture of each language as much as possible.
+The idea is that each version adheres to the culture of each dialect as much as possible.
 I use as few resources as possible.
 I avoid adding any libraries I can.

 The focus is to solve the Financial Mathematics problem using Numerical Calculus.
-Therefore, some languages ​​that would require greater knowledge of mathematics, such as exponentiation of floating point numbers, are being deprecated for now.
+Therefore, some dialects ​​that would require greater knowledge of mathematics, such as exponentiation of floating point numbers, are being deprecated for now.

-It's a "Rosetta Stone" of programming languages.
+It's a "Rosetta Stone" of programming dialects.

 Formula for calculating the increase from simple interest: